fernandorego/feup-cpm-supermarket/README.md

 Every string in the application, including programatic ones (such as dialog titles) are both in Portuguese and English, so that the application can be used in both Portuguese and British setups across the world.

 ## Performed Tests
-We have tested the app througly with manual acceptance tests and across several devices, with and without NFC (the main hardware differentiatior than influences our app's operation).
-This could be improved with unit testing, in the future.
+We have tested the app througly with manual acceptance tests and across several devices, with and without NFC (the main hardware differentiatior than influences our app's operation), as well as different Android API levels (26, 29, 30, 31, 32, 33, Android 14(Beta) ).
+This could be improved with unit testing and acceptance testing, in the future.

 ## References